mehulagg/gitlab/doc/ci/docker/using_docker_images.md

 To access private container registries, the GitLab Runner process can use:

 - [Statically defined credentials](#using-statically-defined-credentials).
 That is, a username and password for a specific registry.
 - [Credentials Store](#using-credentials-store).
-For more information, see [the relevant Docker documentation](https://docs.docker.com/engine/reference/commandline/login/#credentials-store).
+For more information, read [the relevant Docker documentation](https://docs.docker.com/engine/reference/commandline/login/#credentials-store).
 - [Credential Helpers](#using-credential-helpers).
-For more information, see [the relevant Docker documentation](https://docs.docker.com/engine/reference/commandline/login/#credential-helpers).
+For more information, read [the relevant Docker documentation](https://docs.docker.com/engine/reference/commandline/login/#credential-helpers).

 To define which should be used, the GitLab Runner process reads the configuration in the following order: